 The Company is party to research and service arrangements with the University of Basel.
-The Company's Chief Scientific Officer and his spouse are employees of the University of Basel and both involved in providing the services under these arrangements.
-In the nine months ended September 30, 2019 and 2018, the Company recorded \$0.3 million and \$0.3 million, respectively, in research and development expenses for service fees paid to the University of Basel.
-The University of Basel is also entitled to receive de minimis royalties on the net sales of any product that is based on a patent created by the Company's Chief Scientific Officer in the course of his consulting services to the Company.
-In the nine months ended September 30, 2019 and 2018, no royalties were paid pursuant to the terms of this arrangement.
+Daniel Pinschewer, formerly Chief Scientific Officer and now Scientific Advisor to the Chief Executive Officer, and his spouse are employees of the University of Basel and both involved in providing the services under these arrangements.
+In the three months ended March 31, 2020 and 2019, the Company recorded \$0.3 million and \$0.3 million, respectively, in research and development expenses for service fees paid to the University of Basel.
+The University of Basel is also entitled to receive de minimis royalties on the net sales of any product that is based on a patent created by Dr. Daniel Pinschewer in the course of his consulting services to the Company.
+In the three months ended March 31, 2020 and 2019, no royalties were paid pursuant to the terms of this arrangement.

-During the nine months ended September 30, 2019, the Company issued 50,670 shares of Series D Preferred Stock for total gross proceeds of \$7.4 million and 1,303,750 shares of common stock for total gross proceeds of \$18.3 million to certain stockholders that were related parties as part of the IPO.
+During the three months ended March 31, 2019, the Company issued 50,670 shares of Series D Preferred Stock for total gross proceeds of \$7.4 million to certain stockholders that were related parties.